eugenetaan/FB-Messenger-Script-/readme.md

 Csvs will be sorted by customers with the most lifetime visits

-QR Code will be required for promotions that are limited to current AImazing Customers / Promotions that can only be reedemed once
-If a qr code is required, you will need to send the processed CSV to Xavier Liew or one of the engineers to update the UUIDs into the database before broadcasting can start.
+QR Code will be required for promotions that are limited to AImazing Customers / Promotions that can only be reedemed once If a qr code is required, you will need to send the processed CSV to Xavier Liew or one of the engineers to update the UUIDs into the database before broadcasting can start.

 The initial processed csv will be stored in its own subfolder, however upon broadcasting a new tracker csv will be created and stored in a different subfolder